diptangsu/Sorting-Algorithms/README.md

-﻿# Sorting-Algorithms
+# Sorting-Algorithms
-Sorting means to arrange a following set of numbers in ASCENDING or DESCENDING order,and we need certain algorithms in programming language to implement those.
+Sorting means to arrange a following set of numbers in ASCENDING/INCREASING/NON DECREASING or DESCENDING/DECREASING/NON INCREASING order, and we need certain algorithms in programming to implement the same.

 # Various Sorting Algorithms are as follows:
 ## Bubble Sort